Mirsad

 Mirsad is a male given name.

 In the Balkans, Mirsad is popular among Bosniaks in the former Yugoslav nations.
 The name is also spelled as Mersad or Mersed.
 There is also a female equivalent of the name in this region: Mirsada/Mersada (for example, Mirsada Burić and Mersada Bećirspahić).

-In Arabic, Mirsad (ميرساد) translates to lookout and observation.
+In Arabic, Mirsad (مِرْصَادْ) translates to lookout and observation.
 It is also interpreted as a local Bosnian name, derived from mir- meaning "peace" and sad meaning "now," similar to the interpretation of the name Damir.